The Partners: Reception

 NBC had exceptionally high hopes for the series after it performed well with test audiences.
 However, it failed to find a large enough audience because it aired Saturday nights at 8:00pm—right up against the highest-rated show on television, CBS's All in the Family.
 (Originally, CBS had scheduled My Three Sons against The Partners, but substituted All in the Family at the last minute.)
 After their January 8, 1972, broadcasts, NBC removed both The Partners and fellow freshman sitcom The Good Life from its schedule.
 (The move worked out for the network, as they were replaced with the medical drama Emergency!, which was a hit and ran six seasons.)
 Fifteen episodes of the show had aired by January; five more would be "burned off" in the summer of 1972.
 The show ranked 66th out of 78 shows that season with an average 12.5 rating.

+Furthermore, the series failed to attract audiences due to the performances of Don Adams and Rupert Crosse as two extremely inept police detectives, employing an absurd and innocent style of humor inspired by Get Smart.
+However, in the early 1970s, public tastes changed drastically towards comedies with a more realistic, transgressive, or socially critical tone, which rendered Don Adams' formula completely obsolete.
+Crosse died six months after the cancellation of this series from an aggressive lung cancer, which was his last performance.

 The Partners has never been officially released on home video, but several websites offer low-quality bootleg DVDs of the series.